-Improving Your Investments With a Kiss - Keep It Simple, Stupid!
+Improving Your Investments With a Kiss: Keep It Simple

 Legendary Investors Warren Buffett and Peter Lynch on Simplicity

-Another Way to Practice "Keep It Simple, Stupid!"
-Is To Only Hold Securities Through Cash Accounts, Paid In Full, and Stop Trying To Be So Clever
+Only Hold Securities Through Cash Accounts, Paid in Full, and Stop Trying to Be So Clever

 If you want to hold investments, and you don't have any special needs, be content to a diversified mix of stocks and bonds - and yes, if you are over a certain age, you probably need both as stocks and bonds play different roles in your portfolio beyond their nominal returns.
 Hold these assets in a cash account, not a margin account, to avoid rehypothecation risk, even if it means, for some investors in some situations, paying nominal custodial fees.
 Sit back and collect your dividends and interest income.
 Think of your portfolio as a way to inventory profits from your core economic engine, which, for most people, is their career, and stop trying to get rich from it overnight.
 If you don't know what you are doing, or aren't working with an asset management company for the wealthy, consider investing in index funds which are probably your best bet until you reach a certain level of net worth after which point they become foolish for a myriad of reasons including methodology shortcomings and potential tax exposures.